 “Depending on where you work in shared services you can get a great deal of exposure,” says Rodriguez, “handling assignments that take on a horizontal review of a company’s operational and financial processes, as you start in the country and work your way outward with an audit of the shared services and processes related to the country, it gives you a start to finish exposure.
 It adds a great amount of value.”
-For an individual looking at the most effective route to a successful finance management career, the opportunities presented by working within a finance shared service centre are hugely valuable.
+For an individual looking at the most effective route to a successful financial management career, the opportunities presented by working within a finance shared service centre are hugely valuable.

 Impact and influence